OmarAouini/colorcurl/README.md

 # ColorCurl

-colorcurl (ccurl) is a CLI utlity that pretty print colored http calls and rest api pulls, made with Rust.
+colorcurl (ccurl) is a CLI utlity that pretty print colored http calls and rest api pulls.

 ## Installation